markusressel/cli2telegram/README.md

 pip install cli2telegram
 ```

-or - if you dont want to install it globally - using [venv-install](https://github.com/markusressel/venv-install):
+or - if you don't want to install it globally - using [venv-install](https://github.com/markusressel/venv-install):
 ```
 venv-install cli2telegram cli2telegram
 ```

+or your custom venv manager of choice.

 # Configuration